Interlisp/Interlisp.github.io/content/en/about/partners/interlisporg-inc.md

 The charitable purpose of the organization is Scientific and, in particular, Computer Science research.
 The principal activity is to "develop demonstrations of software ideas based on Interlisp".

-The reason for going through this rigamarole is to allow charitable donations that can be passed on to other 501c3 partner organizations (CHM, Stanford, UCSC, SPN) and if it works out, to hold the copyright and licenses.
+The reason for going through this rigamarole is to allow charitable donations, to sustain our Interlisp Online service, to hold copyright and licenses.
+There are also unanticipated benefits of discounts and service credits available to non-profits.